usgs/groundmotion-processing/docs/examples/gmprocess/ingesting.md

-# Using gmprocess to Download Data
+# Data Assembly

+## Downloading Data from Remote Data Centers

 Downloading triggered data from one of the supported sites (Japan, New Zealand, and Turkey) is somewhat easier, with Japan being a minor exception.
 In order to